flycat52/simple-movie-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This is a simple movie web app which allows you to browser movies and search by certain criteria.
+This is a simple movie web app which allows you to browse movies and search by certain criteria.
 The main functionalities include:

 - The main page where you can see a grid of movies (images are not provided)
 - The movie detail page where you can see the details of a movie